SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.4/General_Main_Release_10.4.0_CU6.md

 <!-- MR 10.3.0 [CU18]/10.4.0 [CU6] - FR 10.4.9 -->

-When alarms were generated for an element with a virtual function, those alarms would incorrectly get exported to the virtual function, even though the export option was set to true in the element protocol.
+When alarms were generated for an element with a virtual function, those alarms would incorrectly get exported to the virtual function.

 #### Run-time error could occur in SLProtocol when a large SNMP table was being polled [ID_39756]